Noah Kraft

-Noah Kraft (born 1987/1988) is an American entrepreneur, and the co-founder and former CEO of Doppler Labs, an audio-technology company best known for its Here One Wireless Smart Earbuds.
+Noah Kraft (born 1987/1988) is an American businessman.
+He is the CEO and co-founder of Ginger Health Company (d.b.a.
+Wonderbelly), a digestive health medicine company.
+He is the co-founder and former CEO of Doppler Labs, an audio-technology company best known for its Here One Wireless Smart Earbuds.
 Despite a promising start, their flagship product suffered from various issues and sold many fewer units than expected upon release.
 After an unsuccessful attempt to raise additional capital, Doppler Labs ceased operations in December 2017.

-Early life and education
+Early life, family and education

-Kraft was born In Los Angeles, and attended Oakwood School in North Hollywood.
-He is the son of Beth and Robert Kraft, who was president of 20th Century Fox Music from 1994 to 2012.
-He graduated from Brown University in 2009, with a bachelor's degree in international relations and history.
+Kraft was born in Los Angeles, California, the son of Beth and Robert Kraft, who was president of 20th Century Fox Music from 1994 to 2012.

+He attended Oakwood School in North Hollywood.
+He graduated from Brown University in 2009 with a bachelor's degree in international relations and history.

 Career

 Doppler Labs (2013–2017)

 Kraft co-founded the now-defunct Doppler Labs with Fritz Lanman in 2013 in New York City.
 Doppler Labs later relocated to San Francisco and designed and manufactured in-ear computing technology, including earplugs and wireless earbuds.
 Kraft and Lanman initially promoted it as a breakthrough technology company, raising more than $50 million from venture capitalists and private investors.
 However, after planning to sell a few hundred thousand units of its main product, the Here One Wireless Smart Earbuds, Doppler only sold 25,000, leaving thousands of unsold units in warehouses.
 Electronics review sites, such as CNET, also raised questions about the viability of the Here One.
 Ultimately, due to its inability to mass-produce and sell product, Doppler was unable to raise more capital to fund its continual losses, and ceased operations in 2017.